lucatironi/lucatironi.github.io/_posts/2012-10-15-ruby_rails_android_app_authentication_devise_tutorial_part_one.md

 ### API Sessions Controller (login and logout)
 Let's start coding the sessions controller that will be used by our Android app to authenticate the users.
-I want to use a namespace and a version for our API, so its controllers will be under the <code>app/controller/api/v1/</code> folder.
+I want to use a namespace and a version for our API, so its controllers will be under the `app/controller/api/v1/` folder.

 The sessions controller has two actions: create for login and destroy for logout.
-The first accepts a <code>user</code> JSON object as POST data with an <code>email</code> and a <code>password</code> parameters and returns an <code>auth_token</code> if the user exists in the database and the password is correct.
-The logout action expects an <code>auth_token</code> parameter in the url.
+The first accepts a `user` JSON object as POST data with an `email` and a `password` parameters and returns an `auth_token` if the user exists in the database and the password is correct.
+The logout action expects an `auth_token` parameter in the url.

 {% highlight ruby %}
 # file: app/controller/api/v1/sessions_controller.rb